 You know the saying, location, location, location.

-You could hire the world’s best band, but if the event is hosted somewhere that’s difficult to reach, you’ll struggle to get invitees to come.
+Hiring the world’s best band is great, but if the event is hosted somewhere that’s difficult to reach, you’ll struggle to get invitees to come.

 Of course, if you’re planning something relatively small, your own home or yard might be ideal.

 So if you’re planning a dinner with 20 guests, and your home clearly cannot comfortably host 20 people, it would be a good idea to rent out a hall or restaurant.

 Speaking of your yard, you might want to turn it into a midsummer (spring or fall might work too) night’s dream.

 Holiday lights draped across an awning and on the fences, placing candles everywhere, just not the kind with actual flames – battery-powered options are obviously much safer as you won’t have to worry about them catching fire.